kinpro1024/ErgoWarrior/README.md

 ### v0 (Alpha and Beta Builds)

 A kof style 4+4 (L+R) controller will be released as Alpha by mid-October with a beta build arriving on the same platform in late October.
 (Alpha Build out.)
+(Beta build cancelled, firmware merged with v1.)

 ### v1 (Full Release)

 A Third-Strike style controller with a (6+10)* (L+R) layout is currently slated for release in mid-November.
+(90% done, bridge and handle yet to be finalised, waiting on the arrival of PCBs.)

 \* **Tentative, may change.**